huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_policy.md

   provider-level region will be used.
 Changing this will create a new policy.

 * `name` - (Required, String) Specifies a unique name of the CBR policy.
-This parameter can contain a maximum of 64 characters, which may consist of chinese charactors, letters, digits, underscores(_) and hyphens (-).
+This parameter can contain a maximum of 64 characters, which may consist of chinese characters, letters, digits, underscores(_) and hyphens (-).

 * `type` - (Required, String, ForceNew) Specifies the protection type of the CBR policy.
   Valid values are **backup** and **replication**.